keramics/keramics/docs/formats/src/ext.md

 > Note that for a character and block device the first 2 bytes of the array of
 > direct block numbers contain the minor and major device number respectively.

+> Note that extended inode size can vary, seen 4, 28 and 32.

 #### Checksum calculation